ismop/dap/doc/api/profiles.md

 ## Details of a profile

-Get the JSON representation of a given section.
+Get the JSON representation of a given profile.
 You need to authorize yourself with an administrator account (a token).

 ```
 GET /profiles/:id